vatesfr/xen-orchestra/delta_backups.md

 > This feature will be out when delta VHDs will be officially supported by Citrix, in XenServer (Dundee).

 The next version of XenServer will support delta VHD export.
-It means you can export only the delta between your current VM disks and a previous snapshot.
+It means you can export only the delta between your current VM disks and a previous snapshot (called here the *reference*).

 It's very similar to VEEAM *Forward Incremental Backup*, as explained in [their documentation](http://helpcenter.veeam.com/backup/80/hyperv/forward_incremental_backup.html):